AHL Playing Rules and Regulations (Whitby Adult Hockey League)

 Player Lateness

-A Late player participating in a game must be on the ice fully dressed at the start of the third period.
-(They must also sign the game sheet.)
+• A Late player participating in a game must be on the ice fully dressed at the start of the third period.
+(They must also sign the roster.)

 Team Lateness